Post

 Pair approximation

-Now, we will focus on the pair of interacting players $p_{A,B}$, and all pairs connecting to A and B. Fig. shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.
+We will focus on pairs of interacting players $p_{A,B}$, and all pairs connecting to A and B. The figure below shows an illustration of that, where x,y,z denotes the three connections of A and u,v,w the connections of B.

 The transition probabilities are given by one strategy of a pair flipping $p_{A,B\rightarrow B,B}$, which is given by